danielabel/tvmaze-faves/fave-tv/README.md

 ## Narration

-### What's do we have
+### What do we have
-React isn't my usual ballpark for the last few years, so I've tried to pick a simple set of libraries to get me going.
+React hasn't been my usual ballpark for the last few years, so I've tried to pick a simple set of libraries to get me going.

 I've avoided React classes in favour of functions aimed for `Props` rather than `State` where ever possible.
 I've tried to keep it simple and avoided more advanced tooling and options that would suit a bigger app.